Umasanjuk/Umasanjuk/README.md

   </a>
 </p>

-⚡ *“Simplicity is the ultimate sophistication.
-Building efficient backend architectures one line of code at a time.”*
+⚡ *"Simplicity is the ultimate sophistication.
+Building efficient backend architectures one line of code at a time."*